PonjevicDino/PonKo-PCO/Tobi/Protocol.md

 #### research MQTT:
 - MQTT (Message Queuing Telemetry Transport) is a messaging protocol for constrained, low-bandwidth networks and extremely high-latency IoT devices.
 - Ideal protocol for machine-to-machine ( M2M ) communications.
-- MQTT works on the publisher/subscriber principle and is operated via a central broker. (sender and receiver have no direct connection)
+- MQTT works on the publisher/subscriber principle and is operated via a central broker. (sender and receiver have no d	irect connection)
 - The data sources publish their data and all recipients who are interested in certain messages (“identified by the topic”) receive the data because they have registered as a subscriber.
 - Wildcard charakters can be used to subscribe to multiple topics at once, eliminating the need to subscribe to each topic individually and reducing overhead.
 Can only be used for subscritpions and not for publishing.
 MQTT supports two types of wildcards: + (single-level) and # (multi-level).

+#### exercise
+Learning: Do not delete Firewall forwarding :D